 The LED flashes when a Wi-Fi Protected Setup session is active.
 The Router supports one session at a time.
-Wait until the LED is continuously lit, or off before starting the next Wi-Fi Protected Setup session.
+Wait until the LED is solidly lit, or off before starting the next Wi-Fi Protected Setup session.

 - c.
 After the client device has been configured, click OK on the Router's Wi-Fi Protected Setup screen.
-Then refer back to your client device or its documentation for further instructions. - Enter Client Device PIN on Router Use this method if your client device has a Wi-Fi Protected Setup PIN (Personal Identification Number).
+Then refer back to your client device or its documentation for further instructions. - Enter the client device's PIN on the Router Use this method if your client device has a Wi-Fi Protected Setup PIN number. - a.
+Enter the PIN number from the client device in the field on the Router's Wi-Fi Protected Setup screen.

-- a.
-Enter the PIN from the client device in the field on the Router's Wi-Fi Protected Setup screen. - b.
+- b.
 Click the Register button on the Router's Wi-Fi Protected Setup screen. - c.
 After the client device has been configured, click OK on the Router's Wi-Fi Protected Setup screen.
-Then refer back to your client device or its documentation for further instructions. - Enter Router PIN on Client Device Use this method if your client device asks for the Router's PIN. - a.
-On the client device, enter the PIN listed on the Router's Wi-Fi Protected Setup screen.
+Then refer back to your client device or its documentation for further instructions. - Enter the Router's PIN on your client device Use this method if your client device asks for the Router's PIN number. - a.
+On the client device, enter the PIN number listed on the Router's Wi-Fi Protected Setup screen.
 (It is also listed on the label on the bottom of the Router.) - b.
 After the client device has been configured, click OK on the Router's Wi-Fi Protected Setup screen.
 Then refer back to your client device or its documentation for further instructions.